 Automated payments.
 Depending on your user interface, ACH allows businesses to set up recurring billing that automates a debit from a customer’s bank account.
 This removes the burden of bill payment from customers and means that businesses are more likely to get their funds on time.

 Improved sales conversions.
 ACH payments are easier than writing and sending a check, and can be saved on file, increasing the chances that a customer will follow through with their purchase and make future purchases.

 A low friction path to electronic payments.
 ACH allows customers to continue making payments from the same bank account they use for checks.
 This may offer an easier path from checks to electronic payments for those who prefer not to pay with credit cards.

 Not surprisingly, electronic payments in general are on the rise.
 More than 100 million consumers shifted into digital-first channels last year, according to PYMNTS.com.
 Eighty-three percent of consumers surveyed by PYMNTS say they will stay with some or all of their digital habits in the future.

 People clearly want and need the safety and convenience electronic payments offer.
 And there are good reasons why one of those growing payment types is ACH.
 The bottom line is, ACH offers advantages that make it a valuable and timely addition to the payment options businesses offer their customers.

-*This post was submitted by Sandra Blair, Chief Product Officer, MerchantE.
+*This post was submitted by Sandra Blair, who served as Chief Product Officer, MerchantE.